muratk5n/thirdwave/en/README.md

 From an earlier share on nuke tech; Russia gave nuke tech to China and India.
-One viewpoint seeks clues for RU-CH rivalry, but when RU could withhold one of the most destructive weapons ever invented, they didn't even blink and chose to share - just gave it away to those two countries.
+One viewpoint seeks clues for RU-CH rivalry, but when RU could withhold one of the most destructive weapons ever invented, they didn't even blink an eye and chose to share - just gave it away to those two countries.
 They wanted strong neighors IMO to stand together with towards the outside, rather than weak neighbors they could lord over inside.
 RU,CH,IN, likely feel more threathened from outsiders than eachother..
 That nuke share needs to figure into every analysis on the region.

 [[-]](2017/07/the-next-decade-friedman.md#nuketech)